zatchliu/rosette-identification/README.md

         `git clone YOUR-GIT-WEB-URL-HERE`

-2. Navigate into the repo on your machine
+2. Navigate into the repo on your machine with this command:

+   `cd YOUR_PATH_HERE`

     - Your path should look something like the following:

     `zacharyliu@ZachsLaptop:~/comp333/rosette-identification$`

-3. Navigate into the source code folder with this command:
+4. Navigate into the source code folder with this command:

     `cd src`

-4. Run the `app.py` file with the following command:
+5. Run the `app.py` file with the following command:

     `python app.py`